PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-07 19:35:38
+Last updated: 2024-04-07 19:36:12
-Random Quote: "I thought Mandalorians were honorable."
-Koska Reeves: "We are, kid.
-All it takes is a few credits." - Din Djarin
+Random Quote: Name one thing in this world that is non negotiable. - Walter White